PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

 You may have hear that computers understand 0s and 1s.
 Really a 0 or a 1 just represents a switch or electric charge in your computer.
 0 representing an off switch or a negative electric charge, and 1 representing an on switch or a positive electric charge.
 We call this "binary". "bi" meaning 2.
 Every positive or electriv charge is stored using a switch or electric charge.
 We call each charge (or switch) a "bit".

 So how did our text based code translate to binary?
-It turns out that your computers processor understands a few instructions.
-Each instruction is represented by sequences of 0s and 1s.
-In your computer you have a file, called an app or program, that contains binary instructions!
-When we "ran" the code, then a program called Python, read through our text file and "interpreted" our text instructions.
+It turns out that your computers central processor (called a CPU, or Central Processing Unit) only understand a few instructions (like moving memory or adding some numbers together).
+Each of these instruction is represented by sequences of 0s and 1s!

+What we called programs, also called "apps", are files that contain binary (0 and 1) instructions for the CPU.

+When we "ran" our Python code, a program called Python read through our words of text and "interpreted" them into binary instructions (0s and 1s instructions) for the processor!

 We call the Python programming language an *interpreted* programming language because our code gets "interpreted" by the *Python program* (usually called an "interpreter" program).

 Don't worry the people who made the Python interpreter didn't have to make the Python interpreter using 0s and 1s!
-Instead they used a "compiled" programming language, we'll get to this in a second.
+Instead they used a "compiled" programming language.
+A compiled programming language is text based code (like Python), that gets converted directly into a program file of 0s and 1s.
+Don;t worry you'll learn C in the next lecture which is a compiled programming language.

 You may have noticed if you typed gibberish like "qnerkjq 1924uj1,.3 rj32m,5r)ajebqrkqm }  2}:q2" you would get an error and nothing would happen.
-Since someone had to write the Python program, they came up with a certain "syntax" (format for writing code) that could be understood by Python (the interpreter program).
-Without this syntax it would be near to impossible to decipher the code us programmers wrote!
+Since someone had to write the Python interpreter program, they had to come up with a certain "syntax" (format for writing code) that be understood by the Python interpreter program.
+Without this syntax it would be pretty horribly difficult to decipher the code us programmers wrote!

 This syntax made us put a colon `:` at the end of functions (or if statements) as well as "indent" our code to show that is it "inside" of the function.
 We did this using a tab (putting 2 or 4 spaces in front of code).
 Now you know why.